 types of suits 5

-With its longer front closure, the three-button jacket naturally complements taller men by adding balance to the torso and subtly highlighting vertical lines.
 For those with average or shorter builds, however, this style should be chosen with care.
-The additional button can visually shorten the torso, so opting for a tailored fit, lighter fabrics or thoughtful styling is essential to maintain a good proportion.
+The additional button can visually shorten the torso, so opting for a tailored fit, lighter fabrics, or thoughtful styling is essential to maintain a good proportion.

 types of suits 6

-The value of a high-quality two-piece suit lies not just in the simplicity of its design, but in the craftsmanship that ensures each piece complements your body perfectly.
-Many gentlemen opt for the two-piece suit as their first suit because it strikes the perfect balance between formality and flexibility it brings.
+The value of a high-quality two-piece suit lies not just in the simplicity of its design but in the craftsmanship that ensures each piece complements your body perfectly.
+Many gentlemen opt for the two-piece suit as their first suit because it strikes the perfect balance between formality and the flexibility it brings.

 types of suits 7